OSGeo/gdal/doc/source/programs/gdal_raster_mosaic.rst

 The following options are available:

+.. include:: gdal_options/of_raster_create_copy.rst

+.. include:: gdal_options/co.rst

+.. include:: gdal_options/overwrite.rst

 .. option:: -b <band>

     Select an input <band> to be processed.
 Bands are numbered from 1.
-    If input bands not set all bands will be added to the VRT.
+    If input bands not set all bands will be added to the output.
     Multiple :option:`-b` switches may be used to select a set of input bands.

 .. option:: --separate